kgori/pb_genotyper/README.md

 regions to load from the BAM file in the format `<CHROM> <START> <END> <ID>`, `BAMFILE` is a BAM file containing the aligned reads to genotype, and `OUTPUT` is the output folder to write the genotyped reads to.

+### Example data
+There are some example input files in `data/variants.tsv` and `data/ht_regions.tsv`.
+The read data is too large to be included in the repository, but is available from ENA \[submission in prep.\].